Caio-Renan/ANMAR25_D02_COMPASSRESERVATION/README.md

 - **Resources**: Items or equipment available for booking
 - **Reservations**: Booking management with conflict validation

-# In this project, you can access various sections.
+### In this project, you can access various sections.
 Click the links below to navigate:

 - [Endpoints](#endpoints)
 - [Authentication](#authentication)

-## API Endpoints

 ## 💻 Technologies